MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/scsiscan/ns-scsiscan-_scsiscan_info.md

 # _SCSISCAN_INFO structure

 ## -description

-The SCSISCAN_INFO structure is used as a parameter to <a href="https://docs.microsoft.com/windows/desktop/api/ioapiset/nf-ioapiset-deviceiocontrol">DeviceIoControl</a> (described in the Microsoft Windows SDK documentation), when the specified I/O control code is <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/scsiscan/ni-scsiscan-ioctl_scsiscan_get_info">IOCTL_SCSISCAN_GET_INFO</a>.
+The SCSISCAN_INFO structure is used as a parameter to [DeviceIoControl](https://docs.microsoft.com/windows/desktop/api/ioapiset/nf-ioapiset-deviceiocontrol), when the specified I/O control code is [IOCTL_SCSISCAN_GET_INFO](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/scsiscan/ni-scsiscan-ioctl_scsiscan_get_info).

 ## -struct-fields

 ### -field Size

 Size, in bytes, of the SCSISCAN_INFO structure.

 ### -field Flags

 Not used, must be zero.

 ### -field PortNumber

 SCSI adapter number.

 ### -field PathId

 Host SCSI ID.

 ### -field TargetId

 Target SCSI ID.

 ### -field Lun

 Target logical unit number (LUN).

 ### -field AdapterName

-<i>For internal use only.</i>
+*For internal use only.*

 ### -field Reserved

-<i>For internal use only.</i>
+*For internal use only.*